WAP Help and User Guide – Installation for Sage 200

 1. Basic Installation – Sage 200

-This document will guide you through installing Sicon WAP onto a server, configuring email if required and connecting to a Sage 200 Database.
+This document will guide you through installing Sicon WAP onto a server and connecting to a Sage 200 Database.

 1.1.
 Prerequisites & Recommendations

-Before attempting to install Sicon WAP, please ensure the following prerequisites are fulfilled.
-N.B. if Sage 200 Server is installed, most of these prerequisites will be met.
+Before attempting to install Sicon WAP, please refer to the WAP Install Form on the Business Partner Portal to ensure the prerequisites are fulfilled.
+N.B. if Sage 200 Server is installed, most of the prerequisites will be met.

 2. Installing WAP